-Cybersecurity Awareness Month—a time to raise awareness on a national level about the importance of cybersecurity—is wrapping up this week.
-So, I thought this would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more and resilient, overall.
+Cybersecurity Awareness Month is a time to raise awareness on a national level about the importance of cybersecurity.
+So, I thought this would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more agile and resilient, overall.

-We explored these topics with several of our customers at our Pure//Accelerate® Digital conference.
+We’ve explored these topics with several of our customers.
 One customer was Martin Littman, chief technology and information security officer at Kelsey-Seybold Clinic.
-Littman helped build a world-class infrastructure for Kelsey-Seybold Clinic based on Pure Storage® FlashBlade® to ensure medical records and data are always available to the healthcare workers who support the patients of this large, multi-specialty clinic system serving the Houston area.
+Littman helped build a world-class infrastructure for Kelsey-Seybold Clinic based on Pure Storage® FlashBlade® to ensure medical records and data are always available to the healthcare workers who support the patients of this large, multispecialty clinic system serving the Houston area.

 About six years ago, Kelsey-Seybold Clinic was hit with and recovered quickly from a ransomware attack that prompted the organization to reassess its security strategy and create an environment of immutable data snapshots and backups, which it developed in collaboration with Pure Storage.
-Following are a few highlights from the recent Q&A session I had with Littman, where we talked about the clinic system’s ransomware experience and the lessons that were learned:*
+Here are a few highlights from our Q&A:*

 AS: As you think about ransomware and other threats that might affect your environment, how does a data protection strategy play into your overall plan?